GCSE PE Skiing Video Evidence – Edexcel

 • Rhythm

-• Effective management of the course
+• Management of course

-Influence on performance and motivation
+Influence on performance and motivation of self

 Application of tactics